GuildCrafts/core-data-structures/README.md

 - All features are added via pull requests.
 [25 points]
 - Every pull request has a description summarizing the changes made.
 [25 points]
 - Every pull request has been reviewed by at least one other person.
 [25 points]

+**Well written tests**
+- Create clear and well written tests that are specific to testing each data structure

 ## Installation and Setup